-On February 13, 2023, Sorrento, together with its wholly-owned direct subsidiary, Scintilla Pharmaceuticals, Inc., commenced voluntary proceedings under Chapter 11 of the United States Bankruptcy Code (the "Bankruptcy Code") in the United States Bankruptcy Court for the Southern District of Texas (the "Bankruptcy Court").
-While the Company is majority-owned by Sorrento, the Company is not a debtor in Sorrento's voluntary Chapter 11 filing.
-As of June 30, 2023, the Company had a \$3.2 million receivable from Sorrento, which was fully reserved.
+On February 13, 2023, Sorrento Therapeutics, Inc. ("Sorrento"), the Company's then-controlling stockholder, and Sorrento's wholly-owned direct subsidiary, Scintilla Pharmaceuticals, Inc. ("Scintilla" and together with Sorrento, the "Debtors"), commenced voluntary proceedings under Chapter 11 of the United States Bankruptcy Code (the "Bankruptcy Code") in the United States Bankruptcy Court for the Southern District of Texas (the "Bankruptcy Court").
+The Debtors' Chapter 11 proceedings are jointly administered under the caption In re Sorrento Therapeutics, Inc., et al., Case Number 23-90085 (DRJ) (the "Chapter 11 Cases").
+While the Company was majority-owned by Sorrento, the Company was not a debtor in Sorrento's Chapter 11 Cases.
+As of September 30, 2023, Sorrento no longer holds a majority of the voting power of the Company's outstanding capital stock entitled to vote.
+As of September 30, 2023, the Company had a \$3.2 million receivable from Sorrento, which was fully reserved.
 The Company evaluates the collectability of this receivable on a quarterly basis.